siliconflow/onediff/onediff_diffusers_extensions/examples/sd3/README.md

 ## Quantization

 > [!NOTE]
-Quantization is a feature for Onediff enterprise.
+Quantization is a feature for onediff enterprise.

 ### Run